PIR schemes with small download complexity and low storage requirements: Introduction

 Note that the upload complexity of this scheme does not depend on $R$, and so is an insignificant proportion of the total communication when $R$ is large.
 This is a general phenomenon: Chan, Ho and Yamamoto~\cite[Remark 2]{CHY15} observe the following.
 Let $m>1$ be an integer.
 Suppose we have an $n$-server PIR scheme for a database of $k$ records, each $R$ bits long.
 Suppose the scheme requires $u$ upload bits and $d$ download bits.
 Then we can construct an $n$-server PIR scheme for a database of $k$ records, each $mR$ bits long, which requires $md$ bits of download but still needs just $u$ bits to be uploaded.
 Note that when $m$ is large (so records are long) the communication complexity of the new scheme is dominated by the download complexity of the given scheme.

 Because of the observation of Chan et al., it is vital to find PIR schemes with low download complexity.
 We formalise the download complexity as follows.

 \begin{definition} A PIR scheme \emph{uses binary channels} if the response $c_j$ sent by server $S_j$ is a binary string of length $d_j$, where $d_j$ depends only on the query $q_j$ it receives.
 The \emph{download complexity} is the maximum of the sum $\sum_{j=1}^n d_j$ over all possible queries $(q_1,q_2,\dotsc,q_n)$. \end{definition} So the download complexity is the number of bits downloaded in the worst case.
 We emphasise that the length $d_j$ in the definition above does not depend on the database $\mathbf{X}$, but could depend on the query $q_j$ received by server $S_j$.
 We note that we allow for the possibility that $d_j=0$, so the server does not reply to the query.
 Finally, we note that if we know that there are more than $2^x$ distinct possibilities for $c_j$ as the database varies, we may deduce that $d_j\geq x+1$.
-Although it is possible to use non-binary channels for PIR, we restrict our exposition to PIR schemes using binary channels in this paper (as is standard in the literature).
+Although it is possible to use non-binary channels for PIR as was done recently (see Subsection~\ref{subsec:context}), we restrict our exposition to PIR schemes using binary channels in this paper.
+Most schemes in the literature before the work of~\cite{SRR14} implicitly use this model, as they use fields of characteristic $2$ and transmit strings of bits.
+This restricted model is implicit also in Shah et al.~\cite{SRR14} when a lower bound on the download complexity is proved.
+This model is only required for those results in Section~\ref{sec:lower_bounds} paper that are used to generalise their bound.
+Although most results in the other sections can be generalised for the non-binary case we prefer not to do so for simplicity.

 We should comment that, despite the observation of Chan et al., we should not ignore upload complexity completely, as there are scenarios (for example, when $R$ is not so large) when it might be dominant.
-Moreover, we cannot compare $2k$ bits of download with $2R$ bits of upload just by comparing $k$ and $R$, since we know (at least currently) that in practice it takes much more time to upload a bit than to download one.
+Moreover, we cannot compare the difficulty of uploading $2k$ bits with downloading $2R$ bits just by comparing $k$ and $R$, since we know (at least currently) that in practice it takes much more time to upload a bit than to download one.
 Of course, we don't know how the speed of downloading and uploading will change over time.
 But the obvious consequence of the current situation and future developments is to consider both upload and download complexities separately, and not to ignore one of them completely.
 This is something that will be done in this paper, although the download complexity will be the main target for optimisation since we generally assume that the size of the database is (considerably) larger than the one bit of the classical PIR model.